Therapy for Children on Long Island

 Celebrate your child’s ability to ask for help by responding to their needs.

-Play Therapy
+Play Therapy on Long Island

 Most often used with children in middle developmental stages from ages 3 to around 12, play therapy capitalizes on the ability of abstract informational exchange to help your child engage in emotional processing through a less invasive lens.